-I know you have quite a lot of questions in regards to this topic.
-So, we here at Waster will hopefully help you form an idea of your own whether or not to use plastic rubbish as a building material.
+I know you have quite a lot of questions in regard to this topic.
+So, we here at Waster will hopefully help you form an idea of your own about whether or not to use plastic rubbish as a building material.
 Read on to learn more.

 A bit about Waster